You want smart political talk without the meltdowns?

 Love is in the air because you're singing.

-But then they get the itch in the bug, and then they want to go find the other person and they want to know.
+But then they get the itch and the bug, and then they want to go find the other person and they want to make a vodka, a little bug, a little itch.

 Anything can happen.